 Step 2: Boil the herbs.

-Step 3: Simmer the mixture.
+Step 3: Simmer the herbal mixture.

 Simmer the mixture until the volume of the liquid has been reduced by about a half.
 This will take anywhere from 30-45 minutes.

-Step 4: Strain the mixture.
+Step 4: Strain the herbal mixture.

 Once the volume of the mixture has been reduced by half, strain the herbs from the liquid.
 Then, place strained herbs into a clean jar which has a rubber seal.
 Do not use a plastic jar (such as an old orange juice bottle).

-Step 5: Drink your decoction.
+Step 5: Drink your herbal decoction.

-The decoction should be used in three wineglass-sized doses throughout the day.
+The botanical decoction should be used in three wineglass-sized doses throughout the day.
 It should be stored in the jar with the rubber lid in a cool place.
-The decoction can be reheated and flavored with a little honey or sugar if desired.
+The botanical decoction can be reheated and flavored with a little honey or sugar if desired.